 Alcohol & Drug Rehab Centers in Monterey, California

 Dealing with your addiction may feel overwhelming, but you don’t have to do it alone.
-There are several Monterey drug rehab and Monterey alcohol rehab programs available in the area where you can find the support you need to break free from your addiction and discover a new life of sobriety.
-Options range from full-time residential programs to outpatient services, so you can find the level of support you need to complete your recovery.
-Also consider national centers like The Recovery Village, where you can attend a residential detox and rehab program in a nearby state.
+There are several drug rehab and alcohol rehab programs available in the area where you can find the support you need to break free from addiction and discover a new life of sobriety.
+Options range from full-time residential programs to outpatient services.

 Residential treatment programs give you the opportunity to completely immerse yourself in the recovery process without the temptation of drugs and alcohol.
-You stay at the facility full-time and work with a team of professionals who use a multi-disciplinary approach to teach you about the behaviors that lead to addiction as well as life skills to help you avoid those behaviors in the future.
+You stay at the facility full-time and work with a team of professionals.
+Through a multi-disciplinary approach, these professionals teach you about the behaviors that lead to addiction as well as life skills to help you avoid those behaviors in the future.
 Residential facilities incorporate individual and group therapy, recreational activities and classes.

 If you’re ready to transition out of a residential treatment program or need the ability to spend your nights at home, a partial hospitalization program is an option for you.
 You receive many of the same services available through full-time residential programs, including support groups, individual therapy sessions and classes where you learn life skills to use after you complete the program.

 Finding a program that meets your needs is an important part of the recovery process.
-You will spend a lot of time there and work very closely with the staff at the facility you choose, so make sure you find one that works you.
-Spend some time exploring all of the options available, including drug rehab in Monterey, California or alcohol rehab in Monterey, California.
+You will spend a lot of time there and work very closely with the staff at the facility you choose, so make sure to find one that works you.
+Spend some time exploring all of the options available, including local and out-of-state drug rehab or alcohol rehab.
 Talk to the staff honestly about your addiction history, carefully consider what they have to offer and choose the one you feel has the best resources for your specific situation.